Vampaxx/Language_Mentor/README.md

   4. Take Exams: At the end of each level, take an exam.
 A passing score allows progression to the next level.
   5. Receive a Certificate: After passing the Advanced level exam, you will receive a congratulatory certificate.

-Project Structure
+## Project Structure

-  - main.py: Main Flask application file with routes, session management, and chatbot logic.
+  - main.py: Main Flask application file with routes, session management, and LLM logic.
-  - Language_Mentor/: Directory containing configurations, logging, and chatbot models.
+  - Language_Mentor/: Directory containing configurations, logging, and LLM models.
   - templates/: Contains HTML templates for different pages (language selection, question flow, curriculum, exam, and certificate page).

-Project Summary
+## Project Summary

-The Language Curriculum Chatbot application streamlines the process of language learning by using interactive questions and adaptive progression.
+The Language Curriculum LLM application streamlines the process of language learning by using interactive questions and adaptive progression.
 It allows users to select a language, answer questions to determine proficiency, and then work through a curriculum tailored to their level.
 This guided learning path is capped by exams that must be passed to advance to the next level, ultimately leading to a certificate of completion.

-### Approach to Development

-  - Application Setup: Organized the project with separate components for model configurations, data handling, and user interface.
-  - User Progress Tracking: Designed session-based tracking to monitor user responses and advancement through levels.
-  - Dynamic Curriculum Adjustment: Integrated logic for assessing answers and dynamically updating the curriculum.
-  - Flask Web Interface: Built a clear and user-friendly interface for ease of navigation and user engagement.
-  - Testing and Validation: Validated the chatbot with sample questions to ensure it correctly classifies levels and generates curriculum.